storybookjs/marko/docs/addons/writing-addons.md

 ### Using the addon with a story

-When Storybook was initialized it provided a small set of example stories that can be used to test if the addon is functioning as expected.
-Change your `stories/Button.stories.js` to the following:
+When Storybook was initialized it provided a small set of examples stories.
+Change your `Button.stories.js` to the following:

 <!-- prettier-ignore-start -->